 In WP 3, the impact of embodied energy and embodied GHG on the performance of building retrofit strategies is explored and integrated into the evaluation framework of WP 1.
 More precisely it is investigated to which extent primary energy efficiency and GHG mitigation performance and thus, cost-effectiveness is undermined if embodied energy and embodied GHG is included in the considerations.

 WP 3 is carried out by TEP Energy GmbH (responsible) and econcept AG, with inputs from all partners.
-The contribution of each country typically would include a description of the state-of-the-art of embodied energy and embodied CO2 in the building sector:
+The contribution of each country typically includes a description of the state-of-the-art of embodied energy and embodied CO2 in the building sector:

-definition and methods used in each country
+Definition and methods used in each country

-description of data availability and list of literature (including provision of copies)
+Description of data availability and list of literature (including provision of copies)

 Compilation of some key figures (e.g. kWh and kgCO2 per m2) of construction elements and building technologies (e.g. wall, window, heating system) and energy-efficiency measures (e.g. wall insulation).